How Well Do You Know Gen Z? What Employers Need to Know

 Millennials, move over.
 Gen Z is moving up.
-Gen Z now comprises nearly 33% of the world’s population or 4.6 billion people, just eclipsing the 4.23 millennials.
+Gen Z now comprises nearly 33% of the world’s population just eclipsing 31% for millennials.
 For any executive, understanding Gen Z employees is becoming increasingly important.
 The nonprofit, Girls With Impact, recently released a study called What’s Inside the Minds of Gen Z?

 Girls With Impact, an online entrepreneurship program for teen girls, found that social purpose and innovation are key to attracting this next generation.
 But there are big worries — from mental health to financial stability — that executives should be careful not to overlook.

 Faced with worrisome national and global challenges, Gen Z — those born between the early 1990s and mid-2000s — are beating a loud drum: social change matters, but becoming a politician won’t be their path.